Zaid-Ajaj/the-elmish-book/chapters/scaling/understanding-data-communication.md

  - "Whenever you receive events from Home while the Home page is active, then process these events in Home and update the state accordingly"
  - "Otherwise, do nothing at all and return the state as is"

 If you were to run the application using this implementation of `update`, the user will be presented with the Login page and stay there forever!
 Indeed, this is because we are missing an important piece of logic here: initializing the Home page.
 We have to ask ourselves: "At which point should the Home page get initialized?" or in other words, "Which *events* cause the Home page to be initialized?"
 Well, we know exactly when that should happen.
-Namely, when a user has succesfully logged in.
+Namely, when a user has successfully logged in.
 Specifically when the parent App receives a `LoginMsg loginMsg` where `loginMsg` is:
 ```fsharp
 Msg.Login (Finished (LoginResult.LoggedIn user))
 ```